priv-kweihmann/osadl-matrix/README.md

 This is a machine readable version of the [OSADL license compatibility matrix](https://www.osadl.org/Access-to-raw-data.oss-compliance-raw-data-access.0.html) as a python library.

+## Changelog of the provided data

+A detailed changelog of the provided data can be found [here](https://github.com/priv-kweihmann/osadl-matrix/blob/master/DATALOG.md)

 ## License

 This module is licensed under [Unlicensed](LICENSE.Unlicensed) license.
 Feel free to do whatever you want with it.